Connect with others who understand.

 Assistive Devices

 Assistive devices can also help people with Parkinson’s manage communication problems.
-The SpeechVive earpiece has been shown to help some people who speak in a low volume with amplification.
+The SpeechVive earpiece can help some people with quiet voices sound louder.
 A personal amplifier can also help improve speech volume.
 Other methods of communication, like text-to-speech devices and apps, may be helpful.

-MyParkinsonsTeam is the social network for people with Parkinson’s disease.
-On MyParkinsonsTeam, more than 102,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s disease.
+On MyParkinsonsTeam, the social network for people with Parkinson’s disease and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s disease.

 Are you living with low-volume speech or other speech problems?
 Have you tried voice therapy or found techniques that help improve your speaking?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.